 - A complete IoT system needs hardware, such as sensors or devices.
 These sensors and devices collect data from the environment (e.g. a moisture sensor) or perform actions in the environment (e.g. watering crops).

 - A complete IoT system needs software.
-This software is hosted in the cloud (what’s the cloud?) and is responsible for analyzing the data it’s collecting from the sensors and making decisions (e.g. knowing from moisture data that it just rained and then telling the irrigation system not to turn on today).
+This software is hosted in the cloud (what’s the cloud?) and is responsible for analyzing the data it’s collecting from the sensors and making decisions (e.g knowing from moisture data that it just rained and then telling the irrigation system not to turn on today).

 IoT platforms help:

-- Handle different communication protocols
+- Handle different hardware and software communication protocols

 - Provide security and authentication for devices and users

 - Collect, visualize, and analyze data the sensors and devices gather

 - Integrate all of the above with existing business systems and other web services

-For example, your business might be really good at building hardware and decide that you want to make your hardware “smart”.
+For example, your business might be really good at building hardware and decide that you want to make your hardware “smart.”
 Instead of the expensive and time-intensive process of hiring software developers to build everything in-house, you can instead use an IoT platform to get up and running quickly and more cost-effectively.

 However, there is a tradeoff.
-IoT platforms that save you time may cost more in the long run depending on how they’re priced.
+IoT platforms that save you time may cost more, in the long run, depending on how they’re priced.
 This is because they charge use-based and/or subscription fees that can add up over time.
 But you still get the benefit of significantly lower up-front costs (no CapEx).